Laird Bell: Career

 Bell received a KBE knighthood for his war-time activities on behalf of British War Relief.
-Following the war, he then played an active part, for a private citizen, in creating the New Europe.
+Following the war, he then played an active part, for a private citizen, in shaping the new Europe.
 Bell returned to Germany as a legal adviser to Brigadier General William H. Draper.
 Jr., Head of the Economics Division, in General Lucius Clay's U.S. Military Government in Germany OMGUS.
 Draper's group brokered US interests in post-war German corporations.
-In 1945 and 1946, Bell "stalked the corridors of Foggy Bottom" in a "one-man crusade against 1067" a US rule that proposed a "barbarous" dismantling of Germany.
-As president of the Alumni Association of Harvard University in June 1947 Laird Bell organized the commencement speeches where Secretary of State George Marshall launched the European Recovery Plan.
+In 1945 and 1946, Bell "stalked the corridors of Foggy Bottom" in a "one-man crusade against 1067," a US rule that proposed a "barbarous" dismantling of Germany.
+As president of the Alumni Association of Harvard University in June 1947, Bell organized the commencement speeches where Secretary of State George Marshall launched the European Recovery Plan.
 (General Omar Bradley was the main speaker that day).

-In the spring of 1949, Bell joined Columbia President Dwight Eisenhower and a group of other notables, chaired by Allen Dulles, in The National Committee for Free Europe, Inc, a private organization which gave aid to intellectuals and political refugees in newly communist European countries.
+In the spring of 1949, Bell joined Columbia President Dwight Eisenhower and a group of other notables, chaired by Allen Dulles, in National Committee for a Free Europe, a private organization which gave aid to intellectuals and political refugees in newly communist European countries.
 In 1956 he presided over Adlai Stevenson's campaign for the Democratic presidential nomination.

 Born in Minnesota, Bell graduated from Harvard College and the University of Chicago Law School.
 Bell endowed chairs at Carleton College, Harvard University, and the Laird Bell Law Quadrangle at the University of Chicago is named after him.

 Personal life

 Bell resided in Chicago's northern suburbs, served on the board of several Chicago charitable organizations and was a member of the University Club.
-Bell was born in Winona, Minnesota in 1883 and married Nathalie Fairbank in Chicago in 1909.
+Bell was born in Winona, Minnesota, in 1883 and married Nathalie Fairbank in Chicago in 1909.
 Nathalie Fairbank was the daughter of the distinguished Fairbank merchant family in Chicago, and her pre-wedding portrait is in storage at the Smithsonian.
 The eldest of Bell's four daughters, Helen Graham Bell, married a future British MP, Geoffrey de Freitas in 1936.
 Bell was a parent and Trustee at the North Shore Country Day School, where a meeting room was named after him in 1956.
-Bell died on October 21, 1965 in the Evanston (IL) hospital.
+Bell died on October 21, 1965, in a hospital in Evanston, Illinois.